inf112-v21/Snokarane/README.md

 # How to run
-0. Install Java 13 or later.
+1. Install Java 13 or later.
+Java can be found at https://www.oracle.com/java/technologies/javase-downloads.html
+2. Either download an IDE that supports java or use the command line to compile java files
-1. Make sure to have installed Maven
+3. Make sure to have installed Maven in your IDE or command line
-2. Clone project using Git.
+4. Clone project using Git: This can be done using either HTTPS, SSH or GitHub CLI Using HTTPS, write in git bash (or your CLI of choice) command line 'git clone https://github.com/inf112-v21/Snokarane.git' Using SSH, write in git bash (or your CLI of choice) command line 'git@github.com:inf112-v21/Snokarane.git' Using GitHub CLI, git bash (or your CLI of choice) write in command line 'gh repo clone inf112-v21/Snokarane' Alternatively, you can use your IDE's integrated VCS to log into your GitHub and clone from there.
+	You can also download the source files by navigating to the lastest release tag.
+5. If using an IDE (such as Intellij), import maven changes and add a java configuration from Java 13 or later.
-3. Run Main.java using an IDE such as IntelliJ (recommended) or Eclipse.
-Alternativly compile and run using your preferred method.
+6. Run Main.java in your IDE, or compile it manually in the command line and run the resulting executable.
+7. When running Main.java the application will appear on the screen, and from there you can use the application.

 ### 1. How to play